 Alternatives to a Spa Pedicure

 You do not have to give up pedicures just because you have diabetes.
 There are safe alternatives to consider that can keep your feet healthy and looking their best.
-Instead of going to the spa, make an appointment to have your feet pampered by a medical professional such as a podiatrist.
+Instead of going to the spa, make an appointment to have your feet pampered by a medical professional such as a DFW foot doc.
 Seeing a podiatrist regularly for annual exams is important for patients with diabetes, and a podiatrist can also help you maintain healthy habits for your feet.

 If your podiatrist does not offer pedicures as part of their services, consider going to a medical spa where they are required to keep high standards of cleanliness and have staff trained to handle the needs of clients with diabetes.